Benefits of PIP membership

 As a member, your company can take advantage of the following benefits:

 - You will have access to CBSA security assessments, awareness sessions, and CBSA expertise.

 - When you reach the border your company will be recognized as a Trusted Trader, which can save time.

 - Your company will have a reduced risk score, which can result in a lower examination rate at the border.

 - You can market your company as a secure, low-risk Trusted Trader.

 - You will have access to the Trusted Trader Portal, which will allow you to keep your membership documents up to date.

-- You will be eligible to apply for the Free and Secure Trade (FAST) benefit, if you are also a participant in the Customs Self Assessment (CSA) program.
+- You will be eligible to apply for the Free and Secure Trade (FAST benefit, if you are a participant in the PIP program or a participant in the Customs Self Assessment (CSA) program and PIP program.
 This will give you access to the designated FAST lanes to cross the border into Canada.